sampsyo/cs6120/content/blog/2019-12-02-equivalence-modulo-inputs/index.md

 via Orion, are likely programs that people actually write."
 Is this true, especially when random programs are used as seeds?
 Is this even true of the two examples discussed above?

+The results indicate that the kind of seed programs heavily influence the number of bugs that are discovered.
+Randomly-generated Csmith seed programs revealed far more bugs than those taken from compiler test suites and open-source project tests.
+This suggests that EMI should be used in conjunction with an existing fuzzer.
+Do other fuzzers provide amenable seed programs?

 Finally, the authors tout EMI as a general validation technique that can be use to differentially test applications such as compilers for other languages.